 To schedule a care consultation, call 315.472.4201 and dial 227 at the prompt.

 Our support groups have moved to a remote format.
 Participants can choose to call-in and participate by phone or log into our secure online meeting system.
-A list of groups, sorted by date, is available at our blog.
-Call 315.472.4201 and dial 228 at the prompt to obtain information about how to join the group.
+See a list of groups, sorted by date.